juju/juju/CONTRIBUTING.md

 http://juju-ci.vapour.ws:8080/

-The bot runs the test suite after `$$merge$$` but before it actually merges the pull request into master.
+The bot runs the test suite after `$$merge$$` but before it actually merges the pull request into develop.

 Community
 =========